-GIIM will host our third Women in Math and Statistics Conference on April 7, 2018.
+GIIM will host our third Women in Math and Statistics Conference at the Harvard Science Center (1 Oxford Street) on April 7th, 2018.

 Register for WIMS 2018 here!

 WIMS hopes to connect women, gender minorities, and allies interested in math and statistics in the Boston area.
 Our mission is to provide you with the opportunity to connect with leading mathematicians working in both academia and industry and to interact with your peers.
 We had an exciting agenda of speakers, panels, and workshops–see last year’s schedule here.
 All genders welcome!

 |Dr. Emily Riehl is an assistant professor of mathematics at Johns Hopkins University, working on topics in category theory related to homotopy theory, such as infinity-categories, model structures, Reedy categories, and homotopy type theory.
 Dr. Riehl was an undergraduate at Harvard University, completed her Ph.D. at the University of Chicago in 2011, and was a Benjamin Pierce and NSF postdoctoral fellow at Harvard University.
 She has published over twenty papers and written two books: Category Theory in Context and Categorical Homotopy Theory.

 In addition to her impressive research, Dr. Riehl is active in promoting access to the world of mathematics.
 She is a host for the mathematics blog “n-Category Café” and founder of the Kan Extension Seminar.
 She has given interviews for the Association for Women in Mathematics and the radio program Science Friday and has been featured in the Girls’ Angle Bulletin.
 She has given countless talks and lectures, including at the Women in Topology workshop at MSRI, the American Mathematical Society, and the Association for Women in Mathematics.
 She is also a co-founder of Spectra: the Association for LGBT Mathematicians and has spoken about the intersection of queerness and mathematics.